Crypto Tax in Austria: Bitcoin trading, Crypto Mining & crypto Assets taxation

-1. Do private cryptocurrencies have to be taxed?
+1. Do crypto-assets held as private assets have to be taxed?

 The following, in particular, are regarded as cryptocurrency sales:

 - Exchange for a legal currency (EUR, USD, etc.),

 - Purchase of a product or service using the cryptocurrency and

 - Exchange of one cryptocurrency for another or for another crypto-asset.

 Capital gains and losses from the sale of Security Tokens are classified as income from realized returns of capital assets where no speculation period applies.
 Such income and capital gains are subject to the special tax rate of 27.5%.

 3. Does the purchase/sale of crypto-assets have to be documented?

 A complete documentation of all transactions is recommended.
 If such documentation is not or only partially available, the income may be estimated by the tax authorities.